moodlehq/moodle-performance-comparison/README.md

-Tools to compare Moodle sites performance.
+Tools to compare Moodle sites and/or branches performance.

 ## Purpose